MansionEscape/MansionEscape/README.md

 - D or Right Arrow - Move to the right.
 - A or Left Arrow - Move to the left.
 - Mouse - Buttons and Puzzles
-- E - Interact with highlighted objects (solve puzzles).
+- E - Interact with highlighted objects and unlock doors.

 ### Gameplay Instructions